 Expected trends:

-- Greater importance of technical metrics in specs
+- Greater importance of technical metrics and benchmarking data in the specification

 Final Takeaway